DannyuNDos/SynthV2-Korean-Tweaks/README.md

 This script works only for Hangul lyrics.

-This script borrows Mandarin phonemes to aid the Korean pronunciation.
+This script borrows Mandarin phonemes and English phonemes to aid the Korean pronunciation.

-The options to tweak vowels override the "mouth opening" parameter.

 This script is guaranteed to work on only the standalone version of SynthV Studio 2.
 On the VSTi version, this script may suffer from compatibility issues.